babel/website/docs/usage/loose.md

 All other iterables will continue to work fine but array iteration will be significantly faster.

-### es6.modules

-As per the spec, `import` and `export` are only allowed to be used at the top level.
-When in loose mode these are allowed to be used anywhere.

 ### es6.templateLiterals

 In loose mode, tagged template literal objects aren't frozen.